The ‘we thought of everything’ guide to sunscreen for Indian skin

 What in the world is the white cast?

 The whiteness comes from the MVPs of sun protection, Zinc oxide and Titanium dioxide.
-Mineral or physical sunblocks are safer for the skin and environment than chemical sunscreens which contain endocrine-disrupting ingredients.
+Mineral or physical sunblocks are safer for sensitive skin than chemical sunscreens.
 But you need to find the right formula that isn’t too thick, too heavy and doesn’t sting upon application.

 A pro trick is to use a tinted sunscreen for Indian skin like Eau Thermale Avène High Protection Complexion SPF 50+ Correcting Shield, La Roche-Posay Anthelios 50 Daily Primer or Kiehl’s Actively Correcting & Beautifying BB Cream Broad Spectrum SPF 50.
 Costly, but will save you those worried stares from your co-workers.